 At Nevada State College, we value pioneering thinkers, independence, and innovation.
-To support these values, we created the Interdisciplinary Studies program, which allows you to design your own individualized course of study and focus on your own particular interests.
+We created the Interdisciplinary Studies program to support these values, which allows you to design your own individualized course of study and focus on your own particular interests.

 Instead of choosing a traditional major, Interdisciplinary Studies students select two concentrations that combine to become the equivalent of a single major.
 This allows hundreds of possible degree combinations, such as: